0xZDH/BarTap/README.md

     <h1>BarTap</h1>
 </div>

-**BarTap** is a minimal MacOS utility solely meant to provide access to menu bar applications during scenarios where the camera notch obscures them.
+**BarTap** is a minimal macOS utility to access menu bar items that have been hidden or obscured.

-While multiple applications already exist that solve this problem, **BarTap** is designed to be incredibly lightweight and minimal in its permission requirements.
+While other applications exist that solve this problem, **BarTap** is designed to be lightweight, fast, and require minimal permissions.

 <div align="center">
     <img src="Resources/BarTap.png" height="35%" width="35%"></img>